luania/mouse-autohide/README.md

 # mouse-autohide package
-auto hide mouse when not use
+an atom package, auto hide mouse when not use

 ## Install
 With the atom package manager: